CRA remitter category for employers on the standard monthly payroll remittance schedule, usually due on the 15th of the next month.

-A regular remitter is a Canadian payroll remitter classification used for employers whose payroll remittance timing follows the regular schedule rather than a quarterly or accelerated pattern.
+A regular remitter is a CRA payroll remitter category for employers whose source deductions follow the standard monthly remittance schedule instead of a quarterly or accelerated pattern.

 The main payroll lesson is that remitter type is not only about labels.
 It changes how payroll administration is paced after each run.
 Regular remitter is one of the core timing categories employers may encounter.